Pralkopodobny/najglebszyDeepLearningEverMade/README.md

 ![](lab_4/data/images/gabored_fashon_mnist.png)

 #### Extending training set
 It is possible to increase size of training set by applying small changes to images that won't change their classification.
 It's a common technique that should increase accuracy of model (if done correctly).
-As I mentioned before, Fashon-MNIST contains only non rotated images, so applying rotation is a bad idea.
+As I mentioned before, Fashon-MNIST contains only non rotated images, so applying rotation is not a good idea.
 However you can still apply translation by vector.

 Below you can see Fashon-MNIST images before and after applying translation by random vectors containing values from -3 to 3.